Is Tums Ultra Strength Antacid Chewy Bites Safe?

 Who Should Avoid or Consult First

-- Those on a calcium-restricted diet
+- Those on a low-sodium diet, as Tums contain sodium

 Common Side Effects